Nader Shah: Foreign policies

 In order to construct a broad political framework that could link him to the Ottomans and Mughals more closely than the Safavids had been, Nader Shah started creating new concepts.
 One of these was a focus on a shared Turkmen descent, by having several official documents evoke how Nader Shah, the Ottomans, Uzbeks, and Mughals all had a shared Turkmen background.
 In a broad sense, this concept mirrored the origin fables of 15th century Anatolian Turkmen dynasties.
 The Ottomans, however, were left unimpressed with Nader Shah's new concept.
 According to the modern historian Ernest Tucker, comparing this concept to an early version of "pan-Turkism" would be "anachronistic and misleading."
 He adds that this was part of unpolished drafts of concepts that would get polished throughout the 11 years of Nader Shah's reign, and would include wide political and religious aspects.

 Nader's concepts regarding the Ja'farism and common Turkmen descent were directed primarily at the Ottomans and Mughals.
 He may have perceived a need to unite disparate components of the ummah against the expanding power of Europe at that time, however his view of Muslim unity was different from later concepts of it.

 He proposed a peace treaty with the Ottomans, in it, he proclaimed the Persians wanted the Ja'fari Maddhab to be incorporated as a Madhhab of Islam.
-An Ottoman delegation led by Mirahor Mustafa Paşa visited Nader in 1346-1340 to have negotiations in regards to this.
+An Ottoman delegation led by Mirahor Mustafa Paşa visited Nader in 1736 to have negotiations in regards to this.
 (Note: This visit was documented by Tanburi Arutin, musician of the delegation.)
 While only a nominal claim, Nader's army was increasingly drawing from Sunni Afghans, Kurds, Turkmens, Baloch, and others who were happy with a less sectarian Persia.
 Externally he presented Persia as completely sympathetic to Sunnis.
 He probably did this for political reasons in order to increase his legitimacy within the Muslim world; he would have never been accepted if he remained a radical Shia Muslim like the Safavid Shahs.
-Though as stated countless times before, internally, he was probably agnostic.
+Though internally, he was probably agnostic.

 Whenever Nader laid siege to a city, he would construct a city of his own outside the walls.
 His encampment was filled with markets, mosques, bathhouses, coffeehouses, and stables.
 He did this to show the besieged his army would be there for the long haul, to prevent diseases from spreading within his troops' ranks, and to occupy his troops' time.